-A graduate assistant (TA or RA) who adopts a child shall be entitled to adoption leave of up to two (2) months, the first week of which will be paid by the Employer and the balance which will be unpaid, to commence on or before the date of adoption as determined by the Graduate assistant.
-A graduate assistant who becomes a parent by birth and is not otherwise covered by section d) above, shall be entitled to parental leave of up to two (2) months, the first week of which will be paid by the Employer and the balance which will be unpaid to commence on or before the date of birth as determined by the Graduate assistant.
-Additional unpaid leave may be arranged on an ad hoc basis.
+A Research Assistant (RA) graduate assistant who adopts a child OR who becomes a parent by birth and is not otherwise covered by section d) above, shall be entitled to adoption/parental leave of up to 8 weeks, with only 1 week paid for adoption/parental leave including childbirth, to commence on or before the date of adoption or birth as determined by the Graduate assistant.
+Additional unpaid leave may be arranged on an ad hoc basis

+A Teaching Assistant (TA) graduate assistant who adopts a child OR who becomes a parent by birth and is not otherwise covered by section d) above, shall be entitled to adoption/parental leave of up to 8 weeks of leave approved with only 1 week paid for adoption/parental leave and 8 weeks paid for childbirth to commence on or before the date of adoption or birth as determined by the Graduate assistant.
+Additional unpaid leave may be arranged on an ad hoc basis